kmcallister/skywave/_posts/2019-10-05-bands-and-modes.markdown

 retransmits it on another.
 Because the repeater has a better location, better antenna and more power than your handheld radio, it can vastly extend your effective range — sometimes to 100 miles or more.
-A full write-up about repeaters is out of scope here but you can find a wealth of information online.
+A full write-up about repeaters is out of scope here, but you can find a wealth of information online.

 ![Diagram of two handheld radios communicating through a repeater.](/skywave/assets/2019-10-05-bands-and-modes/repeater.png){:.center-block}